 Why are they dangerous?

 Borrowers' aims are - or at least should be - diametrically opposed to that of credit card companies.
 We need to repay debt as quickly and cheaply as possible, they want to keep us perpetually repaying our debt and earning them interest.

 As your debt decreases, so does the amount you repay.

-Minimum repayments must at least cover the interest, so your balance will fall each month (this wasn't the case before April 2011).
+Minimum repayments must at least cover the interest, so your balance will fall each month, provided you don't spend more.
 However, as the minimum repayment amount is based on your balance, then as it decreases, so will your repayments.
-This means your debts will last for longer than if you were to make fixed repayments.
+This means your debts will last for longer than if you were to make fixed repayments each month.